GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 #### No label and no status

-When you own all the files in your change, the `code-owners` plugin will:
+When you own all the files in your change, the `@PLUGIN@` plugin will:

 - Not show the `Code-Owners` submit requirement
 - Not show the file status